 Attorneys for Nurses Arrested for DUI in Tampa, FL

-If you were arrested for DUI in Tampa, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you were arrested for DUI in Tampa, FL, then contact Leslie Sammis, an experienced criminal defense attorney at Sammis Law Firm.
 Our attorneys understand the special concerns that a nurse, physician, or other health care professional has after an arrest for DUI involving alcoholic beverages or controlled substances.

-When we represent a Registered Nurses (RN), a Licensed Practical Nurses (LPN), an advanced registered nurse practitioner (ARNP) or a certified nursing assistant (CNA) who is charged with DUI, our goal is fighting for an outright dismissal in court and to invalidate the administrative suspension at the DHSMV hearing.
+When we represent a Registered Nurse (RN), a Licensed Practical Nurse (LPN), an advanced registered nurse practitioner (ARNP), or a certified nursing assistant (CNA) who is charged with DUI.
+Our goal is to fight for an outright dismissal in court and to invalidate the administrative suspension at the DHSMV hearing.

 After a first DUI arrest, you might be eligible for a DUI diversion program called RIDR.
 Entering the RIDR DUI conversion program might not be in your best interest if you have a nursing license, even if the charge is reduced to a dry or wet reckless.
 Contact us to find out more about the pros and cons of any approach.